 Luttig is an active clinician, recently serving as clinician/conductor for the All-East Tennessee SSAA Honor Choir (2022), Mississippi Community College Choral Festival (2023), and FSU Summer Choral Camp among other events.
 Additional invited conducting roles include working with the Princeton Girlchoir and Princeton Boychoir, Westminster Neighborhood Children's Choir, RISE Chorales, Savannah Children’s Choir.
 She also serves as adjudicator for choral festivals across the country.

-Noted for her leadership in the American Choral Directors Association, Luttig served as 2020 and 2022 Southern Region Honor Choirs Chair, previously serving as the 2018 Southern Region Children's Honor Choir Coordinator, Co-Coordinator of the 2017 National Children’s Honor Choir, and Assistant Coordinator of the 2016 Southern Division Treble Honor Choir.
+Noted for her leadership in the American Choral Directors Association, Luttig currently serves as ACDA Southern Region Conference App Chair.
+She previously served as 2020 and 2022 Southern Region Honor Choirs Chair, 2018 Southern Region Children's Honor Choir Coordinator, Co-Coordinator of the 2017 National Children’s Honor Choir, and Assistant Coordinator of the 2016 Southern Division Treble Honor Choir.

 She earned her Ph.D. in Music Education (Choral Conducting) from Florida State University where she received an Outstanding Teaching Assistant Award for the 2020-2021 academic year following nominations from faculty and students.
 In addition to her assistantship responsibilities at the university, Luttig served as assistant conductor and treasurer for the Festival Singers of Florida.
 During the COVID-19 pandemic, Luttig also co-founded and co-directed the Her Story Virtual Summer Music Camps, serving girls around the country through music and leadership training.